President Jerry Hitchcock, Carlsbad Lodge # 1558

 Andrew served as minister to several churches from 1993 to 2010 in southwest New Mexico, West Texas, and South Carolina.
 In 2010 Andrew returned home to Silver City with his children (a son and 3 daughters) where he has raised and continued to raise them as a single father.

-Upon his return to Silver City he worked for Terrazas Funeral Chapel as an FSI Director and Embalmer, Chaplain and Administrative Assistant for Horizon Hospice, General Manager of Little Toad Creek Brewery and Distillery and currently is the Food Service Director for Trinity Services Group at the Grant County Detention Center.
+Upon his return to Silver City he worked for Terrazas Funeral Chapel as an FSI Director and Embalmer, Chaplain and Administrative Assistant for Horizon Hospice, General Manager of Little Toad Creek Brewery and Distillery, Food Service Director for Trinity Services Group at the Grant County, NM Detention Center then continued his career with Trinity as Administrative Support Manager for the Colorado/New Mexico District with 20 units and in 2023 became the Regional Coordinator for Trinity Services Group East Coast Region covering 89 units.

 In January of 2011 Andrew was initiated into the Silver City Elks Lodge #413.
-He has served as Lodge Inner Guard, Esteemed Lecturing Knight, Esteemed Leading Knight, Trustee and several terms as Exalted Ruler as well as chairman of several committees.
+He has served as Lodge Inner Guard, Esteemed Lecturing Knight, Esteemed Leading Knight, Trustee and 4 terms as Exalted Ruler as well as chairman of several committees and continues to serve as a Trustee, chairman of lodge ENF, HoopShoot and continues to lead the Lodges Major Project he began in 2015 known as the “Christmas Project” that ensures a great Christmas for 50 to 60 children every year.
 Andrew was the Ritual All-State Exalted Ruler 2016-2017 and Ritual All-State Flag Charge the same year.
 In 2018-2019 he served as District Deputy of the Grand Exalted Ruler for southwest New Mexico.
-He is also an Honorary Founder Member of the Elks National Foundation.
+One of Andrew’s many passions within the Elks is the Elks National Foundation where he is an Honorary Founder Member.

 Glenda Greene was born in Albuquerque NM on December 24, 1972.
 Glenda graduated Lordsburg High School in 1991.
 Upon graduation she attended New Mexico State University and then joined the Army.
 After she quickly found her way in the retail world.
 After running several businesses and worked in the banking industry until she made the transition to work in her family-owned business and has been doing so for 18 years.
 After the death of her mother in 2020, she took over her mother’s accounting firm.
 She is also the Mayor of the City of Lordsburg and has sat on numerous New Mexico State boards.
 Glenda stays extremely active in her community because she sees the value of community service.